User Management Fields

 Please, notice that the daylight saving time shift will automatically apply to the selected timezone.

 This section allows to force a particular behaviour of the queue, overriding any schedule.
-This is also known as "Manual Mode", since this forced mode can also be set by the Blue's Attendant Console, typically to override a schedule programmed by the administrator.
+This is also known as "Manual Mode", since this forced mode can also be set from Attendant Console, typically to override a schedule programmed by the administrator.

 Administrators can program which is the call treatment to apply in the case of forced open status and forced closed status.
 They can also use this section to switch the queue to one of the following options: